Pico San Millán

-Pico San Millán, also known as El Torruco, is a mountain of the Iberian Peninusla and the highest summit of the province of Burgos (Castile and León, Spain), rising 2,131 metres (6991 feet) with a prominence of 319 metres (1,047 feet).
-Situated in the Sierra de la Demanda mountain range, the northwesternmost end of the Iberian System, it is part of the Sierra de la Demanda Natural Area and Special Protection Area (ZEPA) for its birdlife.
+Pico San Millán, also known as El Torruco, is a mountain of the Iberian Peninsula and the highest summit of the province of Burgos (Castile and León, Spain), rising 2,131 metres (6991 feet) with a prominence of 319 metres (1,047 feet).
+Situated in the Sierra de la Demanda mountain range, the northwesternmost end of the Iberian System, it is part of the Sierra de la Demanda Natural Area and Special Protection Area (ZEPA) for its nature and birdlife.

 The summit marks the boundary between the comarcas of Montes de Oca and Sierra de la Demanda, as well as the tripoint of the municipalities of Santa Cruz del Valle Urbión (Montes de Oca) Barbadillo de Herreros (Sierra de la Demanda), and Pineda de la Sierra (Sierra de la Demanda).

 Toponymy

-The mountain has two toponyms.
-The first, Pico San Millán, refers to Aemilian of Cogolla, a venerated Iberian saint who, according to tradition, lived as a hermit in the Sierra de la Demanda.
-The term "pico" translates to peak in Spanish, while "San Millán" derives from the Medieval Spanish name of Saint Aemilian.
-The second toponym, El Torruco or Torruco, is more traditionally used among locals, though its meaning remains unknown.
+The mountain has two main toponyms.
+The first, Pico San Millán, honors Aemilian of Cogolla, a venerated Iberian saint who, according to tradition, lived as a hermit in the Sierra de la Demanda.
+While "pico" translates to peak in Spanish, "San Millán" derives from the medieval name of the saint.
+The second toponym, El Torruco or Torruco, is more traditionally used among locals, although its exact etymology remains uncertain; hypotheses debate whether it derives from the Spanish word for tower (torre), a regional term for a shepherds' stone cairn, or an ancient Pre-Roman orographic root (*tor-) meaning "hill" or "elevation".